09 Early years practice policy

 3

-specialist services such as the Area SENCo.
+for supporting the child.
+It may be agreed that the setting request support from the Early Help team and/or other specialist services such as the Area SENCo.
 This will help address most developmental or welfare concerns.
-If the behaviour is part of other
+If the behaviour is part of other welfare concerns that include a concern that the child may be suffering or likely

-welfare concerns that include a concern that the child may be suffering or likely to suffer significant harm, safeguarding procedures 06 Safeguarding children, young people and vulnerable adults procedures must be followed
+to suffer significant harm, safeguarding procedures 06 Safeguarding children, young people and vulnerable adults'

 - Advice provided by external agencies is incorporated in